syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

         public PersonViewModel()
         {
             TabItems = new ObservableCollection<PersonModel>();
-            TabItems.Add(new PersonModel() { Name = "Alexandar" , Description = "Alexandar is a creative fiction writer with a knack for weaving intricate plots and complex characters.
+            TabItems.Add(new PersonModel() { Name = "Alexandar", Description = "Alexandar is a creative fiction writer with a knack for weaving intricate plots and complex characters.
 His works span a variety of genres, but he excels in contemporary fiction.
 With a passion for exploring human emotions, Alexandar’s stories are known for their depth and ability to resonate with readers on a personal level." });
             TabItems.Add(new PersonModel() { Name = "Gabriella", Description = "Create your description here..." });
-            TabItems.Add(new PersonModel() { Name = "Clara" , Description = "Create your description here..." });
+            TabItems.Add(new PersonModel() { Name = "Clara", Description = "Create your description here..." });
-            TabItems.Add(new PersonModel() { Name = "Tye" , Description = "Create your description here..." });
+            TabItems.Add(new PersonModel() { Name = "Tye", Description = "Create your description here..." });
-            TabItems.Add(new PersonModel() { Name = "Nora" , Description = "Create your description here..." });
+            TabItems.Add(new PersonModel() { Name = "Nora", Description = "Create your description here..." });
-            TabItems.Add(new PersonModel() { Name = "Sebastian" , Description = "Create your description here..." });
+            TabItems.Add(new PersonModel() { Name = "Sebastian", Description = "Create your description here..." });
+        }
     }
 }
 {% endhighlight %}

 {% endtabs %}